srihari1105/video_genie/Readme.md

 This was my **first end-to-end AI project** — built with passion, learning, and a lot of debugging 💥

-📬 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/) 🎥 Demo video, docs, and UI will come in the next version!
+📬 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/srihari-singupurapu) 🎥 Demo video, docs, and UI will come in the next version!

 ---

+🚫 Note: Core project logic (e.g., image generation, audio processing, etc.) has been removed from public access to prevent plagiarism.

+This project is shared only for **portfolio demonstration** purposes.
+Please do not clone and claim as your own.